-Markku Katajisto (KHT), Jaakko Kilpeläinen, Pekka Loikkanen (KHT, chairman), Timo Takalo (KHT), and Martti Virolainen were members of the Board of Directors.

-At the AGM of 13 November 2017, Ylva Eriksson (KHT), Markku Katajisto (KHT), Jaakko Kilpeläinen, Pekka Loikkanen (KHT), Timo Takalo (KHT), and Martti Virolainen were elected as members of the Board of Directors.
-The AGM elected Pekka Loikkanen (KHT) as the Chair of the Board of Directors.
+In the financial year ended, the AGM of PricewaterhouseCoopers Oy was held on 22 October 2018.
+Until the AGM, Ylva Eriksson (KHT), Markku Katajisto (KHT), Jaakko Kilpeläinen, Pekka Loikkanen (KHT, Chair), Timo Takalo (KHT), and Martti Virolainen were members of the Board.
+At the AGM of 22 October 2018, Ylva Eriksson (KHT), Markku Katajisto (KHT), Jaakko Kilpeläinen, Pekka Loikkanen (KHT), Timo Takalo (KHT), Kimmo Vilske and Martti Virolainen were elected as members of the Board.
+The AGM elected Pekka Loikkanen (KHT) as the Chair of the Board.

-The Board of Directors convened 14 times during the financial year and, in addition, took decisions twice without convening.
+The Board convened 14 times during the financial year and, in addition, took decisions twice without convening.
 The Board assesses its performance and working practices annually as a self-assessment.